 Seed Library

-Seeds should start to be available in all KDL branches and on the Bookmobile in mid-March.
+Seeds should be available in mid-March in all KDL branches and the Bookmobile.

-KDL’s Seed Library offers a variety of vegetables, fruits, herbs, grain, and flowers in sample packets, to patrons to promote sustainability, healthy habits, and environmental awareness.
-With the 2025 display, a large variety of seeds will be available, from the most basic tomatoes to unique produce such as Blue Lake Bush Beans, Buttergold Corn and Incredible F1 Melons.
+KDL’s Seed Library offers a variety of vegetables, fruits, herbs, grain and flowers in sample packets to promote sustainability, healthy habits and environmental awareness.
+A large variety of seeds will be available, from the most basic tomatoes to unique produce such as Blue Lake Bush Beans, Buttergold Corn and Incredible F1 Melons.
 The Seed Library will also have a variety of flowers, with names like Fairy Meadow Flower Mix, Nasturtium and Moonflowers.
-To finish off with fall produce we will have squash, pumpkins, a variety of herbs, and plenty of greens.
+We also offer fall produce such as squash, pumpkins, a variety of herbs and plenty of greens.

-Also in a unique offer, we will distribute the One Seed, One State seed selection, Little Finger Carrot, chosen and donated by the Michigan Seed Library Network.
+Through our partnership with the Michigan Seed Library Network, we will distribute the One Seed, One State seed selection, Little Finger Carrot.
 Please limit this to one per family, as it is an extremely limited supply.

 As in the past, please limit your family selection to 3-5 sample packets taken from the KDL Seed Library.